 How much notice do I need to give?

-I appreciate charities – particularly those with smaller teams – are often working on tight lead times.
-But I need plenty of notice to be able to help you around other client commitments (which, at the time of writing, are booking up to nine months in advances).
-Whether or not you’re paying for my services, I want to do a good job… not a rush job.
+I appreciate charities - particularly those with smaller teams - are often working on tight lead times.
+But I need plenty of notice to be able to help you around other client commitments (which, at the time of writing, are booking several months in advance).
+Whether or not you're paying for my services, I want to do a good job... not a rush job.

 To make sure I can offer the high quality support you deserve, I now ask for a one-month turnaround time.
 This will be from the date I receive all relevant information for the project.